 Hump buried the body beneath an ancient ash tree.

 His master had taken an arrow to the shoulder—not too lethal for a wizard, most of the time.
-They’d cleaned the wound alright, the potions had done their job removing the goblin’s poison, and a healing spell had closed the wound shut.
-But the gods had dealt them bad luck, as they so often did with wizards.
-When the rain came, Hump knew his master wasn’t going to make it.
-He’d already been weak from the wound, but there was no recovering once the chills gripped him.
+Hump cleaned the wound alright, and his potions did the job removing the goblin poison.
+He’d never been much good at healing magic yet managed to seal the wound shut.
+If that was all, his master might have made it.
+But the gods had dealt them bad luck as they so often did with wizards.
+Three days of hard riding through wind and rain had taken their toll.
+When the fever struck, Hump knew there was no recovering.
 Now the ground got to keep him.

 “Looks like it’s going to rain again,” Hump said, staring up at the grey clouds through the canopy.
 They were nearing the edge of Brookwood Forest, another day or two and they’d have found a place to take shelter and rest.
-As it was, little else other than goblins and bandits dwelled within the trees, and travellers were few and far between.
+As it was, little but goblins and bandits dwelled within these trees, and travellers were few and far between.

 “I’m sorry I don’t know what to say.”
 His jaw trembled.
 He took a deep breath, fighting to keep himself composed.
 “If you’d not picked me up, I’d no doubt be dead in an alley somewhere.
 I’ll never forget that.
 I won’t forget what you taught me either.
-I’ll practice my spells every morning I can, give the staff a good polish, and keep my head out of trouble.”
+I’ll practice my spells every morning I can, give the staff a good polish more often than it needs, and keep my head out of trouble.”

-It was much easier to fill in a hole than it was to dig one, Hump was pleased of that.
-From the odd glimpse of the sun he caught behind grey clouds, he guessed it was getting on for noon when he’d finished.
+It was much easier to fill in a hole than it was to dig one.
+From the odd glimpse of the sun he caught behind grey clouds, he guessed it was past noon when he finished.
+Plenty of time to find himself a new place to camp, but then what?

-What next?
-Really, all he wanted was to sleep.
-It wasn’t just sadness, he was empty.
-Being an apprentice was the only life he knew.
-Now he felt like a pit had opened inside of him.
+The thing he wanted most was sleep.
+It wasn’t just the sadness, he was empty, like a pit had opened inside of him.
+Where would he go next?
+How would he survive?

-Hump’s eyes wandered back to the staff leant up against the tree, a white gemstone embedded in its head.
-Beside it, he’d set the leatherbound book on his master’s cloak to keep it off the ground.
-From the outside it wasn’t anything special, it just looked old.
-But it was the one thing his master had never let him study.
-Sure, Hump had seen a few pages—it was full of everything from spells to potion recipes to monster information—the ultimate collection of hedge wizard knowledge, yet he’d never been allowed to flick through those pages.
-To read all the secrets passed down by their predecessors.
-‘Too dangerous,’ his master had said.
+From the outside it wasn’t anything special.
+It just looked like any old leather journal, but it was the prize of his master’s possessions.
+The one thing he’d never let him study.
+Sure, Hump had seen a few pages—it was full of detailed spell formations and potion recipes—the ultimate collection of hedge wizard knowledge.
+Yet his master never let him flick through those pages.
+For years he’d craved to read all the knowledge passed down by their predecessors.
+‘Too dangerous,’ his master had told him.
 ‘You’re not ready.’

 Cautiously, he picked up the book and sat down against the ash tree, placing it in his lap.
 He had a vague understanding of how it worked.
-This was a soulbound artefact, a hand-me-down from all their predecessors.
+This was a soulbound artifact, a hand-me-down from all their predecessors.
 And now it was his.
 He pulled open the leather cover to find seven names listed on the first page, each with a line through them.
 Each of them dead.
-His master’s name was at the bottom, crossed out just the same.
+His master’s name was at the bottom, crossed out just the same, and at the top… Hump frowned.
+The name was blotched out, hidden beneath the blackest ink.

 Hump tried to turn to the next page, when a sudden sliver of essence seeped out from the book and pricked the tip of his finger like a needle.
-A droplet of blood landed on the page.
 He yelped, whipping his finger away and sucking it.
-For a second, nothing happened, then all at once the book dragged his essence from him.
+A droplet of blood remained behind on the page.
+For a second, nothing happened, then all at once a wave of pressure pierced Hump’s soul and ripped his essence from him.
 Blood and ink swirled on the aged yellow paper, and his name took form beneath his master’s.
 The eighth on the list.

 “The old man never mentioned that,” Hump grumbled to himself.
-He inspected his wounded finger, squeezed out blood from the tip and then sucked it again.
+He inspected his wounded finger, squeezed out blood from the tip, then sucked it again.
 “Just got done burying him and he’s still causing me trouble.”

 Description: Create, shape, and manipulate earth beneath your touch.